gabrielrovesti/VerifiedMovies/README.md

 - The project follows the starter template from: <https://github.com/XamHans/React-Solidity-Typescript-Starter>
 (one thing to note; Ethers gives A LOT of problems with TypeScript, so I had to use ONLY web3.js instead)
-- It has to utilize the Self Sovereign Identity code by Alessio de Biasi, COmput Science Master Student at Univerisity of Ca' Foscari, Venice (SelfSovereignIdentity.sol) as a library in its implementation; the code is in the 'smart-contracts' folder.
+- It has to utilize the Self Sovereign Identity code by Alessio de Biasi, Computer Science Master Student at University of Ca' Foscari, Venice (SelfSovereignIdentity.sol) as a library in its implementation; the code is in the 'smart-contracts' folder.
 He guided me through the whole process of understanding the logical flow of everything and I'm grateful because I just had to ask him; still, it's all myself here.
+- Here "npm" was used everywhere; if you want to use "yarn" instead, you can, but you have to change the commands accordingly (don't mix the two, it will give you errors of any kind: I know).

 ## Features